CMK10/About_me/README.md

 [Publication](https://www.researchgate.net/publication/326207094_Estudo_Experimental_da_Formacao_de_Fuligem_em_Chamas_Laminares_de_Hidrocarbonetos_e_Ar)

 <div style="text-align: justify;">
-During this project funded by the CNPq (National Council for Scientific and Technological Development), institution affiliated with the Brazilian Ministry of Science, Technology, and Innovation, I explored soot formation in hydrocarbon and air flames.
-The primary motivation was to gain a thorough understanding of soot formation processes to develop strategies mitigating environmental impacts.
-This commitment to environmental protection aimed to contribute to cleaner and sustainable combustion practices, considering the negative impacts of soot, particularly on air pollution and its potential role in climate change.
-The results of this research were published as part of my chemical engineering final project (FP).
+This undergraduate research, funded by CNPq (National Council for Scientific and Technological Development – Brazil), focused on the experimental study of soot formation in laminar flames fueled by hydrocarbon-air mixtures.
+The project aimed to deepen the understanding of soot generation mechanisms and inform strategies for reducing its environmental impact.
+Considering soot’s role in urban air pollution and climate change, the research supported efforts toward cleaner and more sustainable combustion technologies.
+The findings were published as part of my final graduation thesis in chemical engineering.
 </div>
 <br>

 <div style="text-align: justify;">
 Soot formation during hydrocarbon combustion has environmental and health repercussions, releasing fine particles contributing to air pollution.
 The typical diameter of a soot particle ranges from nanometers to micrometers, presenting extremely small dimensions that facilitate dispersion in the air.
 These fine particles can penetrate deep into human respiratory pathways, posing a direct threat to lung health.
 Composed of harmful substances such as volatile organic compounds and polycyclic aromatic hydrocarbons, these particles pose risks not only to human health but also to the ecosystem.
 Moreover, soot deposited on reflective surfaces like ice and snow reduces reflectivity, absorbing more solar energy, contributing to local temperature increases and accelerating glacier melting.
 </div>